Ever notice how some blogs seem to arrive out of nowhere?

 This is a golden opportunity for you to add value and establish a small space in their brain.

 Leaving insightful comments is one of the best ways to warm up an influential blogger.
 Just make sure that your comments add genuine value to the conversation.

-Generic “great post!” comments won’t get you anywhere, so write something that’s complimentary and adds a new angle or perspective on the blogger’s post (I prefer to tell a little story that illustrates the blogger’s point.)
+Generic “great post!” comments won’t get you anywhere, so write something that’s complimentary and uses power words to add a new angle or2 perspective on the blogger’s post (I prefer to tell a little story that illustrates the blogger’s point.)

 4) Send a complimentary email